 So, let’s imagine that the syncing problem is solved for a certain narrow use-case… what would we want to use that sync for?

-NoteChain — note taking, synchronization, and sharing app.
+- NoteChain — note taking, synchronisation, and sharing app.

 We are yet to see whitepapers explaining the exact strength of the cryptographic designs under the hood of these (and many other emerging) blockchain-based solutions.
 If we missed something and you’re aware of the existence of such whitepapers, could you kindly drop us a link?